0pilatos0/0pilatos0/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 School
 - 🌱 I’m currently learning ...
-Concrete5
+Typescript
 - 👯 I’m looking to collaborate on ...
 Anything
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Website](https://leidesign.nl/)